-The global research company also expects spending to double between now and 2021 when the total amount spent on digitalization globally would surpass $2.1 trillion.
-IDC also predicts that digital transformation spending would grow steadily, and achieve a five-year compound annual growth rate of 16.7% between 2017 and 2022.
+IDC also predicts that digital transformation spending will grow steadily and achieve a five-year compound annual growth rate of 16.7% between 2017 and 2022.

 The World Economic Forum suggests the value of digital transformation for both society and industry could reach $100 trillion by 2025.

 Still, it’s not all good news.
 Forrester recently reported that DT efforts were running into roadblocks along with delusion, confusion, and resistance to change.

 Exploring the Benefits of Digital Transformation

 At the heart of digital is customer experience.
 Many companies are increasingly aware of this, with 92% of leaders developing sophisticated digital transformation strategies to enhance the consumer experience.

 When you go digital, you can track metrics and analyze the data that you capture during your digital marketing efforts.

 Using data-driven insights can help to understand customers better and also rethink business strategies, assisting with better decision-making and paving the way to a higher ROI.

 3. Greater Collaboration Across Departments